Welcome to the Careers Portal at St. Joseph’s Catholic School. This resource is for all things related to careers!!

 There is a well-defined careers programme through key stages 3 and 4 which follows the ACEG framework for careers and work related education, and our students have access to impartial information, advice and guidance.
 As well as our school staff and careers adviser, we also work with higher education providers, local further education colleges and 6th forms, apprenticeship providers, employers, voluntary sector the local authority and our alumni to support our CEIAG programme.

 This site will link you to sources of information and advice and where to get help.
-Please use the links to the right for further information.
+Please use the links below for further information.

 For further help:

 Careers Interviews – students and parents are welcome to book an appointment with our Careers Adviser.